justinleetyler/justinleetyler.github.io/catalog.md

 > Jim Harrison

 ### &nbsp;
-Anderson, Kevin J. -- Ruins.-- HarperPrism, 1996. -- 291 p. -- ISBN: 0061052477. -- DDC 813.
+Anderson, Kevin J. -- Ruins.-- HarperPrism, 1996. -- 291 p. -- ISBN 0061052477. -- DDC 813.
 > Cassandra: Daughter of Vladimir Rubicon; goes missing during an archological expedition in Central America.
 > Ch.
 06: Mulder, Scully, and Rubiicon fly to Cancun on their way to the Yucatan. -s
 > Ch.
+07: A guy named Pepe Candelaria is attacked by 'feathered serpents'. -s

+### &nbsp;
-07: A guy named Pepe Candelaria is attacked by 'feathered serpents'. -s Anglo-American cataloguing rules / prepared under the direction of the Joint Steering Committee for Revision of AACR, a committee of the American Library Association ... [et al.]. -- Ottawa : Canadian Library Association ; Chicago : American Library Association, 2002-2005. -- 1 v. (loose-leaf). -- ISBN 0888023006. -- DBID 8377 -- DDC 025.3
+Anglo-American cataloguing rules / prepared under the direction of the Joint Steering Committee for Revision of AACR, a committee of the American Library Association ... [et al.]. -- Ottawa : Canadian Library Association ; Chicago : American Library Association, 2002-2005. -- 1 v. (loose-leaf). -- ISBN 0888023006. -- DBID 8377 -- DDC 025.3

 ### &nbsp;
 Anonymous 4 (Musical group). -- Legends of St. Nicholas: Medieval Chant and Polyphony. -- Computer data. -- London: Harmonia Mundi, 1999. -- on 1 external hard drive. -- Title from Compact Disk. -- DDC 781.723.